10layer/theopen/_posts/2015-04-14-Sonya Suransky.md

 ## Third place working

-Why place still matters in the digital age
+Why the work place still matters in the digital age

 Regus conducted a large-scale study on third place working around major cities and close to major transport hubs (New York, London, Paris, Mumbai & Hong Kong).